anu-bazar/bash-stash/README.md

-# bash-stash
+# Welcome to the bash-stash@
-bash commands i frequently use and have to always re-write (which won't be the case anymore!)
+These are some bash commands I frequently use and have to always re-write (which won't be the case anymore!)